MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

    ```

    Note that downloading the Docker images necessary for the demo can take quite
-   a bit of time (upwards of 10 minutes, even on very fast connections).
+   a bit of time (upwards of 10 minutes, even on fast connections).

+   When the script exits successfully, all components from the diagram above are
+   active in Docker containers, and the chBench client is rapidly pushing data
+   and transactions to the MySQL database.

 ### Define sources & views

 Now that our deployment is running (and looks like the diagram shown above), we
-can get Materialize to read data from Kafka, and define the views we want
+can get Materialize to read data from Kafka and define the views we want
 Materialize to maintain for us.

-1. Launch a new terminal window and `cd <path to materialize>/demo/chbench`.

-1. Launch the Materialize CLI (`mzcli`) by running:
+1. In the same terminal, launch the Materialize CLI by running:

     ```shell
     ./mzcompose run cli
     ```

-1. Within `mzcli`, ensure you have all of the necessary sources, which represent
+1. Within the CLI, ensure you have all of the necessary sources, which represent
    all of the tables from MySQL:

     ```sql